How to call the previous and next document links in AnQiCMS template?

-As a senior CMS website operation person, I am well aware of the importance of content navigation for user experience and SEO.Today, with the content of the website becoming increasingly rich, how to guide users to browse related content smoothly is a key factor in enhancing user stickiness and reducing the bounce rate.Today, let's delve into how to cleverly call the links of the previous and next documents in AnQiCMS templates to optimize your website's content structure and user path.
+As an experienced CMS website operation person, I know the importance of content navigation for user experience and SEO.Today, with the website content becoming increasingly rich, how to guide users to smoothly browse related content is a key factor in improving user stickiness and reducing the bounce rate.Today, let's delve into how to cleverly call the links to the previous and next documents in the AnQiCMS template to optimize the structure of your website content and user path.

-Enhance User Experience and SEO: Previous and Next Document Navigation in AnQiCMS Templates
+Enhance User Experience and SEO: Navigation of Previous and Next Documents in AnQiCMS Template

-In a content management system, adding 'Previous' and 'Next' navigation to articles or product detail pages is a common and effective way to optimize the user browsing experience.This can not only encourage visitors to stay longer on your website, discover more relevant content, but also help search engine spiders better understand the hierarchy and relevance of website content, thereby improving the overall SEO performance of the website.AnQiCMS as an enterprise-level system focusing on efficient content management naturally also provides a simple and clear way to achieve this function.
+In a content management system, adding 'Previous' and 'Next' navigation for articles or product detail pages is a common and effective way to optimize user browsing experience.This can not only encourage visitors to stay longer on your website and discover more relevant content, but also help search engine spiders better understand the hierarchy and relevance of the website content, thereby improving the overall SEO performance of the website.AnQiCMS as an enterprise-level system focusing on efficient content management naturally also provides a concise and clear way to achieve this function.

 “Previous” and “Next” document links are usually placed on the detail page of a single document (such as an article detail page or a product detail page).AnQiCMS provides special template tags for this, which will automatically work in the context of the current document and intelligently find adjacent documents.

-To display the link of the previous document of the current document, you can useprevArchiveLabel.This label is designed to be very simple, it does not require any parameters, and the system will automatically determine the previous document based on the sorting of the current document in the database (usually ID or publication time).
+To display the link to the previous document of the current document, you can useprevArchiveThe tag is designed to be very concise, it does not require any parameters, and the system will automatically determine the previous document based on the sorting of the current document in the database (usually ID or publication time).

-The following is an example code snippet that calls a link to the previous document:
+The following is an example code snippet that calls the previous document link:

 {% prevArchive prev %}